 The internship familiarises you with the demands placed on professionals, and you are introduced to the professional field to which they apply their knowledge and understanding.
 The internship takes place at an institution or an organisation working in the fields of education, youth care or child raising.
 During the internship you perform activities that introduce you to the work activities of professionals, to working relationships between professionals, the day-to-day practice within professional organisations, such as the SLO (the national centre for curriculum development), local and provincial government, ROCs, Primary and Secondary schools, MBO Council (Dutch Vocational Education and Training Council), Defence for Children International, etcetera.

-During your master thesis you learn to do research.
+During your master's thesis you learn to do research.
 You can choose among different kinds of research, relevant to future work, such as educational consultant, policy advisor, roles in youth care or education, positions in institutions such as provincial government, or academic researcher.
 Types of research besides empirical research are for instance: analysis of documents, case studies or video material, literature reviewing, theoretical research (ethical, legal, philosophical), discourse analysis, historical research.